Safest Artificial Turf Fields for Your Athletes & Programs

 What is CTE?
 Turf Impacts and Head/Brain Injuries

 After the controversies surrounding the NFL’s denial of the repercussions from frequent sub-concussive blows to the head, concussions were brought front and center for all contact sports.
 The biggest revelations came after the publication of Dr. Omalu’s article in the Journal of Neurosurgery, “Chronic Traumatic Encephalopathy in a National Football League Player.”
-Dr. Omalu was the chief surgeon assigned to the autopsy of Pittsburg Steeler Legend, Mike Webster.
+Dr. Omalu was the chief surgeon assigned to the autopsy of Pittsburgh Steeler Legend, Mike Webster.
 Webster died in 2005 homeless and financially bankrupt.
 Much of his fall from grace has been attributed to his plight with Chronic Traumatic Encephalopathy or “CTE.”
 The correlation of contact sports and the long-term effects of concussions and sub-concussive blows has forced many leagues, especially youth sports, to re-evaluate how the games are played.
 Learn more about Concussions and CTE.

 What We Know About Concussion: